 Alterations in Physical Function, Personality, or Emotions

 The symptoms of traumatic brain injury are not always readily apparent.
-If after some time following the car accident you find yourself suffering from issues with certain physical functions, if others around you note changes in your personality, if your emotions seem “out of whack,” you may have sustained a traumatic brain injury.
+If after some time following the car accident you find yourself suffering from issues with certain physical functions, if others around you note changes in your personality, or if your emotions seem “out of whack,” you may have sustained a traumatic brain injury.
+It is important to speak with a doctor if you see these symptoms in your child or toddler after car accident injuries.

 Do I Need to Replace My Child’s Car Seat After an Accident?